Determination of the spin and parity of all-charm tetraquarks: Discussion

 \section{Discussion}

-The study of tetraquark states has attracted considerable interest due to its potential to provide insight into the structure of the hadronic matter that makes up the world around us~\cite{Berezhnoy:2011xn, Wu:2016vtq,Karliner:2016zzc, Richard:2017vry,Anwar:2017toa,Anwar:2017toa, Nielsen:2018uyn,Ali:2019roi,Liu:2019zuc,Wang:2019rdo,Brambilla:2019esw,Bedolla:2019zwg, liu:2020eha,Jin:2020jfc,Becchi:2020uvq,Chen:2020xwe,Wang:2020wrp,Dong:2020nwy, Zhang:2020hoh,Zhu:2020xni,Liu:2021rtn,Faustov:2022mvs, Feng:2023agq,Celiberto:2024mab,Belov:2024qyi,Zhu:2024swp}.
+The study of tetraquark states has attracted considerable interest due to its potential to provide insight into the structure of the hadronic matter that makes up the world around us~\cite{Berezhnoy:2011xn, Wu:2016vtq,Karliner:2016zzc, Richard:2017vry,Anwar:2017toa,Anwar:2017toa, Nielsen:2018ytt,Nielsen:2018uyn,Ali:2019roi,Brambilla:2019esw,Liu:2019zuc,Wang:2019rdo,Bedolla:2019zwg, liu:2020eha,Jin:2020jfc,Becchi:2020uvq,Chen:2020xwe,Wang:2020wrp,Dong:2020nwy, Zhang:2020hoh,Zhu:2020xni,Liu:2021rtn,Faustov:2022mvs, Feng:2023agq,Celiberto:2024mab,Belov:2024qyi,Zhu:2024swp}.
 In this paper, we have presented the first measurement of the quantum numbers for a recently discovered family of three all-charm tetraquarks, based on data collected by the CMS experiment at the LHC.
 Our results, summarized in Table~\ref{table:results-short}, favour a $J^{PC}=2^{++}$ assignment.

 For a system of two constituents, as represented by either model in Fig.~\ref{fig:decay}, an orbital angular momentum of $L = 1$ is excluded by the requirement $P = +1$, while higher orbital excitations with $L \geq 2$ are energetically disfavoured.
 This makes the $S$-wave ($L = 0$) configuration the most likely.
 In a molecular scenario, the quark-antiquark pairs are not required to be spin-1 mesons, making a $J = 2$ configuration less likely.
 This picture agreed with existing data for all other well-established tetraquark candidates with measured spin, such as the $\PXP{3872}$ and $\PZ_{\PQc}(3900)^{+}$, all of which have $J<2$~\cite{ParticleDataGroup:2024cfk}.
-In contrast, a tightly-bound $\PQc\PQc\PAQc\PAQc$ tetraquark with a diquark-antidiquark structure requires both diquarks to be in spin-1 states, which naturally favours a $J = 2$ configuration, as also emphasized in Refs.~\cite{Becchi:2020uvq,Belov:2024qyi}.
-This spin-1 requirement, however, does not apply to tetraquark candidates with mixed-flavour quark content, a consideration relevant to all previously observed candidates, which contained both heavy and light quarks~\cite{ParticleDataGroup:2024cfk}.
+In contrast, a tightly-bound $\PQc\PQc\PAQc\PAQc$ tetraquark with a diquark--antidiquark configuration requires both diquarks to be in spin-1 states, which restricts the total spin to $J = 0$ or $J = 2$, making $J = 2$ a natural choice.
+This spin-1 diquark requirement, however, does not apply to tetraquark candidates with mixed-flavour quark content, a consideration relevant to all previously observed candidates, which contained both heavy and light quarks~\cite{ParticleDataGroup:2024cfk}.
+Other theoretical considerations also favour $J = 2$ for the tightly-bound tetraquark states~\cite{Becchi:2020uvq,Belov:2024qyi}.